scottgallant/xaprb-src/content/blog/2015/04/05/magic-secret-sauce.md

   - Commentary
 date: 2015-04-05T13:51:18-05:00
 title: Beware Of The Only Correct Way To Do It
+description: "Beware of blog posts warning you to beware of things, too."
 ---

 Everyone who's been successful at creating something remarkable, and scaling it,